pydata/pydata-sphinx-theme/docs/examples/subpages/index.rst

-Section to show off pages with many sub-pages
+Section to show off pages with many sub pages
 =============================================

 To create an additional level of nesting in the sidebar, construct a